 About Kendal Corporation

 Founded on Quaker principles and guided by its Values and Practices, Kendal provides independent living, assisted living, memory support, skilled nursing, rehabilitation care and lifecare at home in eight states.
-Kendal-affiliated retirement communities are located in Hanover, New Hampshire; Ithaca and Sleepy Hollow, New York; Northampton and Easthampton, Massachusetts; Lexington, Virginia; metro Washington, D.C.; Chicago; Kennett Square, West Chester and Newtown, Pennsylvania; and Oberlin and Granville, Ohio.
+Kendal-affiliated retirement communities are located in Hanover, New Hampshire; Ithaca and Sleepy Hollow, New York; Northampton and Easthampton, Massachusetts; Lexington, Virginia; metro Washington, D.C.; Chicago; Kennett Square, West Chester and Newtown, Pennsylvania; and Oberlin, Ohio.
 Enso Village, a Zen-inspired Life Plan Community, currently is under development in Healdsburg, California.
 In Ohio and Massachusetts, Kendal at Home provides lifecare at home, combining the security of a continuing care retirement community with the freedom and independence of living at home.